 Other related disciplines and qualifications will be considered.

 If you require a Tier 4 visa to study in the UK, you must prove knowledge of the English language so that we can issue you a Certificate of Acceptance for Study (CAS).
 To do this, you will need an IELTS for UKVI or Trinity SELT test pass gained from a test centre approved by UK Visas and Immigration (UKVI) and on the Secure English Language Testing (SELT) list.
 This must have been taken and passed within two years from the date the CAS is made.

 You can find out more about the qualifications we accept on our English Language Requirements page.

-We offer our own BrunELT English Test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
-You can find out more information on English courses and test options at the Brunel Language Centre.
+Should you wish to take a pre-sessional English course to improve your English prior to starting your degree course, you must sit the test at an approved SELT provider for the same reason.
+We offer our own BrunELT English test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
+You can find out more information on English courses and test options through our Brunel Language Centre.

 Modules are assessed by combinations of coursework, contribution to seminars, oral presentations and examinations.
 In the final year you are also required to write a dissertation.

 Read our guide on how to avoid plagiarism in your assessments at Brunel.